CityOfZion/neo-scan/README.md

 ## Run Docker

-You can skip this section if you do not wish to with docker.
+You can skip this section if you do not wish to run docker.

 Using docker you can start the project with:
 - `docker-compose up -d`